swt30/thesis/chapters/01-introduction/01-introduction.md

 ## Background

-\newthought{Why do exoplanets} appeal to so many people?
+Why do exoplanets appeal to so many people?
 Once we made the connection between our Sun and the other stars we see, finding planets around them was never going to be a surprise.
 Yet since the discovery of the first exoplanets using pulsar timing^[@Wolszczan1992] and radial velocity^[@Mayor1995], the field has become very popular indeed.